 How we can help

 The Business Sweden office for North and West Africa has been active in Casablanca for more than a decade.
 We support Swedish companies that want to settle in Morocco with strategic advice, market-specific expertise and a local network.
-The team covers seven focus countries, including Morocco, Nigeria, Algeria, Ghana, Ivory Coast and Tunisia.
+The team covers seven focus countries, including Morocco, Nigeria, Algeria, Ghana, Ivory Coast, Senegal and Tunisia.

 Zakaria Benabdeljalil SjöbergCountry Manager Morocco and Regional Manager North and West Africa